 - CHECKING - Check and double-check that you know exactly what to do before you actually start crocheting.
 It is so easy to be super enthusiastic about your project and just dive into it without being certain what you are in for!

-Dealing with Mistakes
+Dealing with Mistakes in Reading a Crochet Pattern

-If your work looks off, or doesn’t resemble the picture on your pattern, re-read the pattern.
+If your work looks off or doesn’t resemble the picture on your pattern, re-read the pattern.
 Look at your previous rows to see the sequence of stitches to see if you can get some clues about where you have gone wrong.
-It is easy to follow the visual patterns of your work, once you have established the repeats.
+It is easy to follow the visual patterns of your work once you have established the repeats.

-If you still can’t solve a mistake, ask a friend who crochets, or the yarn shop where you bought your supplies, or join one of the many Facebook crochet groups and ask for help there.
+If you still can’t solve a mistake, ask a friend who crochets or the yarn shop where you bought your supplies, or join one of the many Facebook crochet groups and ask for help there.

 As I crochet, I talk to myself!
-I get the stitch repeat into my head and say it, or sing it to myself as I work along the row.
+I get the stitch repeat into my head and say it or sing it to myself as I work along the row.
 (Quietly, of course!)
 I make up my own words as I go along to fit into the rhythm of my crocheting.
-For example *2dc,1ch, 2dc 1 ch may sound something like doubledy, doubledy, chain, doubledy doubledy chain, whatever fits nicely into the rhythm.
-This probably sounds a little crazy, but those repeats stick in your head, and you don’t need to keep referring back to the pattern.

 Leave a Reply